Silvester Gardiner: Maine settlement

 A proprietor of the old Plymouth Patent, his efforts to settle the territory were unceasing between 1753 and the American Revolution.
 He selected the location of Gardinerstown Plantation, established in 1754 at the head of navigation on the Kennebec River, at its confluence with the Cobbosseecontee Stream, which had falls to provide water power for industry.
 A millwright, carpenter and other workmen were induced to settle and build his town.
 He promoted immigration and land cultivation.
-He contributed a valuable library, and built the first Episcopal church in Pittston, from which Gardinerstown would be set off in 1760.
+He contributed a valuable library and built the first Episcopal church in Pittston, from which Gardinerstown would be set off in 1760.

-When Gardiner moved from Massachusetts to Maine 1766, he compelled Isaac "Hazard" Stockbridge, a Black man whom he enslaved, to move with him.
+When Gardiner moved from Massachusetts to Maine in 1766, he compelled Isaac "Hazard" Stockbridge, a Black man whom he enslaved, to move with him.
 Stockbridge brought his free Black wife, Cooper Loring, and their children.
 Stockbridge used sabotage in attempts to gain freedom from Gardiner, killing one of his horses, setting fire to his home, and attempting to poison his family.
-Gardiner sent Stockbridge and his family to live on a remote portion the property, where he lived under little supervision until his death in 1780.
+Gardiner sent Stockbridge and his family to live on a remote portion of the property, where he lived under little supervision until he died in 1780.

 Political leanings

 In 1774, Dr. Gardiner added his name to a letter addressed to Massachusetts Royal Governor Thomas Hutchinson, affirming his allegiance to the Loyalist cause.
 When the British army evacuated Boston in 1776, Dr. Gardiner fled to Halifax, Nova Scotia.
 With few of his possessions, he then lived in Poole, England throughout the Revolutionary War.
 In 1778, his name appeared in the Massachusetts Banishment Act, and his vast landholdings were confiscated.
-Even his personal collection of rare books were sold at auction.
+Even his personal collection of rare books was sold at auction.
 Because of an error in the confiscation of the Maine property, however, his heirs would be able to secure its return.